iwhite90/ScalaForTheInterested/chapters/Section07.md

 So what this test is doing is creating a mock of the `Alerter`, calling the `alert` method on the mock, then verifying that the `alert` method was called.
 If you swap the last two lines the test should fail, because you'd be trying to verify that the method has been called before it was actually called.

 We're almost there.
-Lets just add in our `MilkCarton` to the test:
+Let's just add in our `MilkCarton` to the test:

 ```
 "Using a mock" should "work" in {